 These changes have significant effects on both airflow and throttle response.
 Going larger also provides more air for the motor to ingest.
 This will work nicely with exhaust modifications.
 Improved airflow results in better fuel economy, and better acceleration, mostly by no longer needing to open the throttle as heavily as normal.
 Fitment of a thermo block throttle body gasket, further reduces heat soak into the manifold / throttle body and helps provide cooler air into the engine.

 This package adds 2- 5kw at the flywheel, but does improve throttle response and low rpm drive ability.
 The thermo block kit reduces heat soak and this allows the engine to maintain maximum ignition timing with max throttle response.
-Average price fitted is around $500.00 for the throttle body and around $50.00 for the thermo block gasket.

 6. Computer Re-tuning